TOAST-DOCS/AppGuard/en/console-guide.md

-## Security > AppOnSecure > Console Guide
+## Security > NHN AppGuard > Console Guide

-AppOnSecure is provided in two versions: Android and iOS.
+NHN AppGuard is provided in two versions: Android and iOS.

-For Android users, AppOnSecure is applied when apk files built on SDK integration (optional) go through application protection process (required) on a web console or command line interface(CLI).
+For Android users, NHN AppGuard is applied when apk files built on SDK integration (optional) go through application protection process (required) on a web console or command line interface(CLI).
 For iOS users, it is applied when the application files are created with SDK integration (required) and no further protection process is required.

-Following diagram shows the AppOnSecure application process.
+Following diagram shows the NHN AppGuard application process.

-![[Figure 1] How to apply AppOnSecure](http://static.toastoven.net/prod_appguard/AppOnSecure_figure1.png)
+![[Figure 1] How to apply NHN AppGuard](http://static.toastoven.net/prod_appguard/figure1.png)

 ## Dashboard
 When an abusive user is detected, you can check detection status by clicking on the **Dashboard** tab.

 ![appguard_01_201910_en](https://static.toastoven.net/prod_appguard/appguard_01_201910_en.png)

-- **Status of abnormal behavior** can be found among abusive users as detected by AppOnSecure in the order of trials by **log detection pattern** or **period**.
+- **Status of abnormal behavior** can be found among abusive users as detected by NHN AppGuard in the order of trials by **log detection pattern** or **period**.
 - Click **Download Reports (Excel)** on top-right of the page to download the detection result of abnormal behavior.
-- **Dashboard** tab shows statistical graphs and the list of abusive users detected by AppOnSecure.
+- **Dashboard** tab shows statistical graphs and the list of abusive users detected by NHN AppGuard.
 	- For rooting, you may check detection or sanction logs on dashboard, once a day since app is installed.
 - You can **Search** by [User ID], [Device ID], [Detection Log Count], [Log Pattern], and [Search Period].
 	- Multiple [User ID] and [Device ID] can be added with comma as a delimiter.